-Machines must be in good mechanical and electrical order and brakes must be in reliable working order, and tyres must be effective for the conditions.
+All ATVs must be in good mechanical and electrical order, brakes must be in reliable working order, and tyres must be effective for the conditions.

-You must wear a helmet that adheres to the AS/NZS 1698:2006 helmet safety standard.
+You must wear a helmet that, at minimum, adheres to the AS/NZS 1698:2006 helmet safety standard.
 No helmet, no ride, no exceptions.
 Suitable footwear for the conditions must also be worn.

-If travelling on unflagged tracks, never travel through an intersection, turn at a corner, or disappear across a clearing without the following rider seeing your direction of travel.
+If travelling on unmarked tracks, never travel through an intersection, turn a corner, or disappear across a clearing without the following rider seeing your direction of travel.

 A rider, designated by the ride leader, will be appointed to operate a gate.
 This person is to stay with the gate until all riders have passed through.
-Because of farm animals at no stage is the gate to be left unattended or left in a different position after the group has left.
+Because of livestock at no stage is the gate to be left unattended or left in a different position after the group has left.